Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Recursive maximal planar graphs

-Thirdly, the vertex $u'$ is colored yellow instead of red.
-Thus, the pseudo color edge $(u',2)$ becomes proper.
-There may be several vertices colored by yellow in the color neighborhood of vertex $u'$, which can form a set $C_{4}(u',yellow)$.
+Third, the vertex $u'$ is colored yellow instead of red.
+Thus, the pseudo color edge $\{u',2\}$ becomes proper.
+There may be several vertices colored by yellow in the neighbor of vertex $u'$, which can form a set $C_{4}(u',yellow)$.
 Therefore, this step generates several pseudo color edges whose number is $|C_{4}(u',yellow)|$.
-Obviously, other edges are all proper, illustrated by Figure 6.10(e).
+Obviously, other edges are all proper, illustrated by Figure 5.11(e).

-Fourthly, all the vertices in $C_{4}(u',yellow)$ are changed to red color.
+Fourth, all the vertices in $C_{4}(u',yellow)$ are changed to red.
 Since in the $4$-coloring of the third step, only two vertices $u$ and 2 are colored by red.
 Obviously, $C_{4}(u', yellow)\subset \Gamma(u')$.
 So all the vertices in $C_{4}(u', yellow)$ are not adjacent to the vertex $u$.
 In the vertex set adjacent to vertex 2 after the third step, the vertices 1, 3 and 6 are colored by green, blue and blue.
-Although the vertex 5 is colored by yellow, it is a 5-degree vertex and not in $C_{4}(u', yellow)$.
-Therefore, the edges between vertex 2 and all the red vertices in $C_{4}(u', yellow)$ are not pseudo.
+Although the vertex 5 is colored by yellow, it is a vertex of 5-degree and not in $C_{4}(u', yellow)$.
+Therefore, the edges between vertex 2 and all the red vertices in $C_{4}(u', yellow)$ are proper.
 Moreover, the vertices in $C_{4}(u', yellow)$ form an independent set of the graph.
 So they can not generate pseudo color edges by themselves.
-This step is illustrated by Figure 6.10(f).
+This step is illustrated by Figure 5.11(f).

 Thus, based on the natural 4-coloring of the graph $G*xuy$, we can obtain a new coloring different from the natural $4$-coloring.
-It means that the induced graph constructed from non-adjacent (2,2)-FWF graph by extending 4-wheel operation is not uniquely $4$-colorable.
+It means that the induced graph constructed from nonadjacent (2,2)-FWF graph by extending 4-wheel operation is not uniquely $4$-colorable.

-To sum up the case 1 and 2, this theorem is proved.
+To sum up the case 1 and 2, this theorem is proved. \end{proof}